kolmi93/Advent-of-code/README.md

 As website states: 'Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.'

+### What you will see here is my solutions to those programming puzzles.
+There are not many of them in this repository yet.
+First of all, I started solving those puzzles recently.
+Plus they are very addictive, so I try to limit my time solving them.
+But if you wanna try yourself, here is link -> *https://adventofcode.com/*